stakater/til/istio/exposing-service-using-istio.md

 Istio by definition is `An open platform to connect, manage, and secure microservices`.
 It comprises of the following
 components:

-- Envoy: Sidecar proxies to manage traffic from and to the service
+- **Envoy:** Sidecar proxies to manage traffic from and to the service
-- Pilot: Responsible for service discovery and configuring envoy(s)
+- **Pilot:** Responsible for service discovery and configuring envoy(s)
-- Mixer: Centralized component responsible for providing/managing Istio-policy(policy control) and istio-telemetry(telemetry collection) for usage policies and gathering telemetry data, it enforces policies on the envoys
+- **Mixer:** Centralized component responsible for providing/managing Istio-policy(policy control) and istio-telemetry(telemetry collection) for usage policies and gathering telemetry data, it enforces policies on the envoys
-- Gateway: Serves as an ingress port for external traffic
+- **Gateway:** Serves as an ingress port for external traffic
-- Citadel: Responsible for key and certificate management
+- **Citadel:** Responsible for key and certificate management
-- Galley: Central component for validating, ingesting, aggregating, transforming and distributing config within Istio.
+- **Galley:** Central component for validating, ingesting, aggregating, transforming and distributing config within Istio.

 Now that we have the basic knowledge regarding istio, lets move forward with deploying istio.
 We'll use helm charts for the
 deployment:

-1. Create namespace:
+## 1. Create namespace:

 ```yaml
 apiVersion: v1